ioana-cotutiu/Programe-Integrating-Course-Portofolio/README.md

 # Programe Itegrating Course Portofolio

-## Content
+## 📖 Content 📖

+This repository contains the projects made in conjunction with my masters in Interactive Media Technology at KTH Royal Institute of Technology.

+Each project has its own folder with information regarding its content.

-The content of the portofolio will soon be available at
+The content of the portofolio will soon be available in a web-based format [here](https://ioana-cotutiu.github.io/Programe-Integrating-Course-Portofolio/)